New Build Home or New Build Headache?

 For any further information on this matter, please contact our residential conveyancing team, you can find their services and contact details by clicking here.

 This article was written for Redkite Solicitors by Trystan Davies, Trainee Solicitor.
-For more information on Trystan visit his website profile by clicking here.

 The contents of this article are intended for general information purposes only and shall not be deemed to be, or constitute legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.